Save money on your purchases by earning redeemable points with Progressive Rewards!

 |TY-05-50||TY-05-50 Product Page||TY-05-50 Product Manual|

-The drop-down TV lift comes in the following three models, TY-05-30, TY-05-40 and TY-05-50.
-In order to choose the correct model, you must consider three important points; TV size compatibility, ideal viewing height, and installation size.
+The Progressive Automations’ drop-down TV lift comes in the following three models; TY-05-30, TY-05-40 and TY-05-50.
+In order to choose the correct drop down TV stand, you must consider three important points; TV size compatibility, ideal viewing height, and installation size.

-The three models come with various size compatibilities that are determined by the mounting hole dimensions and length of travel.
+The five models come with various size compatibilities that are determined by the mounting hole dimensions and length of travel.

 |Model||TV Size||Mounting Hole Dimensions (width x height)||Length of Travel|

 |TY-05-30||Up to 55 inches||Up to 700mm x 500mm||30 inches|

 |TY-05-40||Up to 75 inches||Up to 700mm x 500mm||40 inches|